VitoFe/TrimSilence/README.md

 # TrimSilence 🤫🎬
 ### Cut out silence from a video file, generating a new video without the silent parts.

-The script takes a video file path, an output file path, and a file containing the timestamps of the silent parts of the video as input.
+The script takes a video file path, an output file path, and a threshold value as input.
 It then uses the MoviePy library to split the video into clips at the points of silence, and concatenates the remaining clips to create a new video file without the silent parts.
 The --threshold option sets the volume threshold below which a frame is considered silent.
 You can adjust this value to fine-tune the silence detection.

 #### Dependencies
 - Python 3.6 or higher